- What are real-time payments?

 When are real-time payments used in businesses?

 One of the most impactful uses of real-time payments is improving cash flow management.
-With RTP, businesses can accelerate receivables, time outgoing payments more precisely, and maintain clearer day-to-day visibility into liquidity.
-This is especially valuable for companies managing tight margins, vendor dependencies, or seasonal fluctuations.
+With RTP, you can accelerate receivables, time outgoing payments more precisely, and maintain clearer day-to-day visibility into liquidity.
+This is especially valuable if you're managing tight margins, vendor dependencies, or seasonal fluctuations.

 Common business use cases include: